Dstack-TEE/dstack-sysbox-installer/README.md

 That's it!
 The installer will:
 - Check for existing installations
 - Build and install Sysbox from source
-- Handle /etc overlay mount complexities
+- Handle /etc volatile overlay mount preserving configs
-- Configure Docker runtime
+- Configure Docker runtime using Sysbox's official script
-- Create and start systemd services
+- Create transient systemd services and start daemons

 ## Manual Steps (if needed)